GilbertGrundy/CS201-HW3-Digraphs/README.txt

 Still think with more time I could make a cleaner, and faster implementation of the program.
-The result sorting looks expensive as it is.
+The result sorting looks expensive as it stands.

 I'm very happy with the error handling, I think the program gives you useful information with wrong argument input.